Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Related Works

 \boldstart{Transformer} is originally proposed in~\cite{vaswani2017attention} where self-attention is used and achieves the state-of-art results on many sequence-based tasks.
 DETR~\cite{carion2020end} and VisTR~\cite{wang2021end} are recent inspiring attempts to apply transformer in the end-to-end object detection and instance segmentation.
 Besides, multi-object tracking with Transformer has also been investigated in~\cite{zeng2021motr,meinhardt2022trackformer}.
 However, due to the high compute requirement of the dot-product attention, both DETR and VisTR can only process low-resolution feature map which limits their accuracy.
 Deformable attention mechanism is proposed in~\cite{zhu2020deformable} to tackle this issue, showing strong accuracy for small objects detection.
-Transformer is recently applied to single person pose estimation in~\cite{lin2021end,zheng2021poseformer,wan2021encoder}, where transformer only applies to the joint or mesh vertex positions, rather than image features.
-To the best of our knowledge, our method is the first to use the transformer attention mechanism for simultaneous multi-person pose estimation, tracking, and forecasting with single-shot paradigm.
+Transformer is recently applied to single person pose estimation, where self-attention module is directly applied to the joint or mesh vertex positions~\cite{lin2021end,zheng2021poseformer,li2022mhformer}, and also multi-frame image features~\cite{wan2021encoder,wang2021mvp}.
+The most recent work~\cite{shi2022end} has also employed transformer for multi-person pose estimation, where the query-based self-attention transformer is used to regress multi-person poses for a single frame.
+To the best of our knowledge, our method is the first to use the deformable attention mechanism for simultaneous multi-person pose estimation, tracking, and forecasting with a single-stage paradigm.